 1. The Service Consumer sends a HTTP PUT request to the Service Provider.

-The target URI identifies the new resource to be created.
+The target URI identifies the location of the new resource to be created.

-The message body shall carry the complete resource representation.
+The message body shall carry the complete representation of the resource to be created.

 2. The Service Provider sends a HTTP PUT response to the Service Consumer.